SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/collect-logs-azure-blob-storage.md

 ## Step 1.
 Configure Azure storage account

 In this step you configure a storage account to which you will export monitoring data for your Azure service.

-The storage account must be a General-purpose v2 (GPv2) storage account
+The storage account must be a General-purpose v2 (GPv2) storage account.

 If you have a storage account with a container that you want to use for this purpose, make a note of its resource group, storage account name and container name and proceed to [Step 2](#step-2-configure-an-http-source).